-\\The annual fee is invoiced after Initial Accreditation has been granted.
-Programs receiving Initial Accreditation January- June will be required to pay the total annual fee for that year.
-Programs receiving Initial Accreditation July- December will be required to pay 50% of the annual fee for that year.
-Following the initial invoice for the annual fee, programs are invoiced on or about April 1 of each year for the annual fee.
+^{}The annual fee is charged after Initial Accreditation has been granted.
+Programs receiving Initial accreditation between January-June of a given year are responsible for payment of the total annual fee.
+Programs receiving accreditation between July-December of a given year are responsible for payment of 50% of the annual fee.
+Following the initial invoice for the annual fee, programs are invoiced in January of each year for the annual fee.